rancher/rancher-docs/shared-files/_glossary.md

         <b>Versions:</b> Rancher v2.7.2 and later
     </p>
     <dd>
-        If you have administrator privileges, you can customize security restrictions and permissions by creating additional PSA templates, or by editing existing templates.
-Pod Security admission (PSA) configuration templates are a Rancher custom-defined resource (CRD), available in Rancher v2.7.2 and above.
-The templates provide pre-defined security configurations that you can apply to a cluster:
+        A Rancher custom-defined resource (CRD) that provide pre-defined security configurations that you can apply to a cluster.
+If you have administrator privileges, you can customize security restrictions and permissions by creating additional templates, or by editing existing templates.
         <ul>
         <li>rancher-privileged: The most permissive configuration.
 It doesn't restrict the behavior of any pods.
 This allows for known privilege escalations.
 This policy has no exemptions.</li>
         <li>rancher-restricted: A heavily restricted configuration that follows current best practices for hardening pods.
 You must make namespace-level exemptions for Rancher components.</li>